In this section

 end

-Tables Used in Scripts
+Tables in Use

-Table MessageContext
+MessageContext Table

 It is used as an input argument of the message_hook function.
 It provides access to the information about the processed HTTP message (its type, headers, body, information about the sender and the recipients, if available).